RCMartins/blinky/README.md

 and check if the test cases are able to find the errors.
 It is a type of White Box Testing which is mainly used for Unit Testing.

-**Blinky** has 3 main steps:
+_Blinky_ has 3 main steps:
 * Copy the git project to a temporary folder (where the source code can be safely modified)
-* Run the scalafix tool with the **Blinky** rule (on the copy project)
+* Run the scalafix tool with the _Blinky_ rule (on the copy project)
-* Run the tests on mutated code (usually with only 1 mutation active each time)
+* Run the project tests on the mutated code (usually with only 1 mutation active each time)

-We use **Blinky** to test itself and to improve the test code quality.
+We use _Blinky_ to test itself and to improve the test code quality.

 Similar projects:
 * [scalamu](https://github.com/sugakandrey/scalamu)
 * [stryker4s](https://github.com/stryker-mutator/stryker4s)

-The main difference in this project is that the mutations are semantic instead of just syntactic.
+The main difference is that in _Blinky_ the mutations are semantic instead of just syntactic.
-Meaning that when using a rule like `ScalaOptions.filter` we only mutate calls to the method `filter` of objects of type `scala.Option`.
+Meaning when using a rule like `ScalaOptions.filter` we only mutate calls to the method `filter` of objects of type `scala.Option`.
-In order to have this semantic information about the types **Blinky** needs the [semanticdb](https://scalameta.org/docs/semanticdb/guide.html) data of all files that we want to mutate.
+In order to have this semantic information about the types _Blinky_ needs the [semanticdb](https://scalameta.org/docs/semanticdb/guide.html) data of all files that we want to mutate.